authsec/datapile/content/2021-04-11-easy-latex-document-compilation.rst

    Hello World!
    \end{document}

-Simply navigate to the folder where you've put your :file:`article.tex` file and execute the following command in your terminal:
+Simply navigate to the folder where you've put your :code:`article.tex` file and execute the following command in your terminal:

 .. code-block:: bash